Star Trek: Prodigy cartoon warps onto Nickelodeon in 2021 aboard a stolen Starfleet starship

 Discovery and Picard are available to stream now on CBS All Access or Netflix and Amazon outside the US.

-Discuss: Star Trek: Prodigy cartoon hits Nickelodeon in 2021 aboard stolen starship
+Discuss: Animated show Star Trek: Prodigy to hit Nickelodeon aboard stolen starship

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.